Lecture 10: Kernel Machines

 - Last time: we hinted that degrees of freedom was bounded by \(n\) (number of training data).

-- In this module, we will discuss predictive models where the degrees of freedom is capable of approaching (but never equaling or exceeding) \(n\), regardless of the number of features \(p\)
+- In this module, we will discuss a category of predictive models where the degrees of freedom is capable of approaching (but never equaling or exceeding) \(n\).

 Non-Parametric vs Parametric Models

-- As we will see, these models are often based predictions off of similarity to other points, rather than the amount they express a particular feature
+- As we will see, these models often base predictions off of similarity to other points, rather than the amount they express a particular feature

 - However, these two mechanisms for modelling are deeply intertwined.